Gravitational back-reaction is magical: NONLOCAL Magic

 where we used that $\sigma_1,\sigma_2$ are two stabilizer states, then $\min_{\sigma\in\stab_0^{(n)}}\norm{\sigma_1\otimes\sigma_2-\sigma}=0$, and the tightest bound is obtained by minimizing over $\sigma_1$ and $\sigma_2$ proving the statement. \end{enumerate} \end{proof} One can also define an entropic quantity the Relative stabilizer entropy of magic:

-\begin{definition}[Relative Stabilizer Entropy of Magic] The relative stabilizer entropy of magic of $\rho$ is given by
+\begin{definition}[Relative stabilizer Entropy of Magic] The relative stabilizer entropy of magic of $\rho$ is given by

-\end{definition} \begin{proposition} The relative stabilizer entropy is a magic monotone, i.e., 1. it is zero iff $\rho\in \stab_0^{(n)}$, 2. is invariant under Clifford conjugation, 3. is non-increasing on average under stabilizer measurement, 4. is non-increasing under partial trace and 5. is invariant under stabilizer composition. \end{proposition}
+\end{definition} \begin{proposition} The relative stabilizer entropy is a magic monotone, i.e., 1. it is zero iff $\rho\in \stab_0^{(n)}$, 2. is invariant under Clifford conjugation, 3. is nonincreasing on average under stabilizer measurement, 4. is nonincreasing under partial trace and 5. is invariant under stabilizer composition. \end{proposition}

-\begin{proof} The proof is similar to~\cite[Appendix A]{veitch_resource_2014}, where the only difference is the definition of $\stab^{(n)}$.
+\begin{proof} The proof is similar to Ref.~\cite[Appendix A]{veitch_resource_2014}, where the only difference is the definition of $\stab^{(n)}$.
 Here we recount for completeness. \begin{enumerate} \item Note that $S(\rho||\sigma)\geq0$ where equality is attained iff $\rho=\sigma$.
 Hence it only vanishes when $\rho\in \stab_0^{(n)}$, which by our definition is a stabilizer state.

 \item Recall that $\rm STAB_0$ is invariant under Cliffords, therefore for $U\in\mathcal{C}(d^n)$